Isabelle Bloch

 In Proceedings of the annual international conference of the IEEE engineering in medicine and biology society

-Abstract The progress of magnetic resonance imaging (MRI) allows for a precise exploration of the brain of premature infants at term equivalent age.
+The progress of magnetic resonance imaging (MRI) allows for a precise exploration of the brain of premature infants at term equivalent age.
 The so-called DEHSI (diffuse excessive high signal intensity) of the white matter of premature brains remains a challenging issue in terms of definition, and thus of interpretation.
 We propose a semi-automatic detection and quantification method of white matter hyperintensities in MRI relying on morphological operators and max-tree representations, which constitutes a powerful tool to help radiologists to improve their interpretation.
+Results show better reproducibility and robustness than interactive segmentation.

 Continue reading